vu3jej/getdata-012/README.md

 ###### Making a tidy data set and writing to a txt file(lines[55:59])

-We use the `melt` and `dcast` functions from the packages we imported earlier to create a tidy data set with the average of each variable for each activity and each subject.
+We use the `melt` and `dcast` functions from the `reshape2` package we imported earlier to create a tidy data set with the average of each variable for each activity and each subject.
 Finally we use the `write.table()` funtion with `row.names` set to `FALSE` to create a `tidydataset.txt`.

 ## Reading the tidy data set uploaded to Coursera